MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 ## Configure automatic user provisioning to SAP Cloud Identity Services

-This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users in SAP Cloud Identity Services based on users assignments in Microsoft Entra ID.
+This section guides you through the steps to configure the Microsoft Entra provisioning service to create, update, and disable users in SAP Cloud Identity Services based on user assignments to an application in Microsoft Entra ID.

 ### To configure automatic user provisioning for SAP Cloud Identity Services in Microsoft Entra ID: